adamjwebb/azureappserviceasyauthdemo/README.md

 # Example of leveraging EasyAuth in Azure App Service to call an API and delegate authorization

--- vdvsd
+The goal of this repo is to provide an example of how to delegate AzureAD authentication from a frontend React SPA app to a backend Python Flask app with minimal code by leveraging Azure App Service's EasyAuth capabilities.

+## Infrastructure Configuration

+### Create Frontend App

  1. Create an Azure Web App for the front end React app
  2. Enable authentication (EasyAuth) with AzureAD identity provider
     1. Select "Authentication" and then "Add Idenity Provider"
     2. Choose "Microsoft" as the Identity Provider
     3. Settings:
        1. App Registration Type : Create new app registration
        2. Supported Account Types : Current tenant - Single tenant
        3. Restrict Access : Require Authentication
        4. Unauthenticated requests : HTTP 302 Found redirect: recommended for websites
        5. Redirect to : Microsoft
        6. Token Store : Enabled
        7. Permissions : User.Read (default)
     4. Select "Add"

+ ### Create Backend App

  1. Create an Azure Web App for the back end Python Flask app
  2. Enable authentication (EasyAuth) with AzureAD identity provider
     1. Select "Authentication" and then "Add Idenity Provider"
     2. Choose "Microsoft" as the Identity Provider
     3. Settings:
        1. App Registration Type : Create new app registration
        2. Supported Account Types : Current tenant - Single tenant
        3. Restrict Access : Require Authentication
        4. Unauthenticated requests : HTTP 401 Unauthorized: recommended for APIs
        5. Redirect to : Microsoft
        6. Token Store : Enabled
        7. Permissions : User.Read (default)
     4. Select "Add"
+ 3. Configure CORS for frontend app to access backend app
+     1. Select "CORS"
+     2. Add the FQDN of the frontend app e.g. https://frontendapp.azurewebsites.net
+     3. Click "Save"

+### Add backend app to the generated AzureAD access token for the frontend app

  1. Navigate to the backend app in the Azure Portal
  2. Select the Authentication configuration and copy the App (client) ID